Northeast Maglev: History

-The FRA and the MDOT were preparing an Environmental Impact Statement (EIS) to evaluate the potential impacts of constructing and operating a high-speed superconducting magnetic levitation (SCMAGLEV) system between Washington, DC and Baltimore, Maryland with an intermediate stop at BWI Airport.
+The FRA and the MDOT were preparing an Environmental Impact Statement (EIS) to evaluate the potential impacts of constructing and operating a high-speed superconducting magnetic levitation, utilizing JR Central's SCMaglev system, between Washington, DC and Baltimore, Maryland with an intermediate stop at BWI Airport.
 That EIS was "temporarily" ceased, waiting for an "updated engineering input from Baltimore Washington Rapid Rail, the subsidiary of Baltimore-based Northeast Maglev" and the FRA citing "so that work does not have to be redone once the engineering inputs are finalized", in December 2019.
-The EIS was being prepared in compliance with the National Environmental Policy Act of 1969 (NEPA), as amended, and other applicable regulations and procedures.
+The EIS was being prepared in compliance with NEPA, as amended, and other applicable regulations and procedures.
 Baltimore-Washington Rapid Rail is providing preliminary engineering and technical assistance as well as additional funding support, in concert with the FRA grant, for the NEPA process.

-In a Purpose and Need Statement, the NEPA Team for the SCMAGLEV Project, led by FRA and coordinated by MDOT, said the project's purpose was to increase capacity, reduce travel time, and improve both reliability and mobility options between Baltimore and Washington.
+In a Purpose and Need Statement, the NEPA Team for the SCMaglev Project, led by FRA and coordinated by MDOT, said the project's purpose was to increase capacity, reduce travel time, and improve both reliability and mobility options between Baltimore and Washington.
 "The population in the Baltimore-Washington area makes up one of the largest and densest population centers in the United States.
 Over the next 30 years the population in the area is projected to increase by approximately 30 percent.
 Similarly, the demand on the transportation infrastructure between Baltimore and Washington will continue to increase..."

 The project has received endorsements of support from organizations including North America's Building Trades Unions, Greater Baltimore Urban League, Maryland State Conference NAACP and four of its local branches, and four Baltimore–Washington corridor chambers of commerce including Prince George's Chamber of Commerce, Northern Anne Arundel County Chamber of Commerce, Baltimore City Chamber of Commerce, and Baltimore County Chamber of Commerce.

 On June 9, 2020, it was released that Northeast Maglev and B&O Railroad Museum created an alliance to bring educational support to the museum.

 On August 1, 2025, the Trump administration halted its review of the project.
-The proposal would cause “significant, unresolvable impacts to federal agencies and federal property,” according to a letter the FRA sent Thursday to Maryland Transportation Secretary Paul Wiedefeld and shared with The Baltimore Banner.
-The letter also cites “substantial delay and cost overruns” associated with the review process.
-“This project did not have the means to go the distance, and I can’t in good conscience keep taxpayers on the hook for it,” U.S. Transportation Secretary Sean Duffy said in an emailed news release.
+The proposal would cause "significant, unresolvable impacts to federal agencies and federal property," according to a letter the FRA sent Thursday to Maryland Transportation Secretary Paul Wiedefeld and shared with The Baltimore Banner.
+The letter also cites "substantial delay and cost overruns" associated with the review process.
+"This project did not have the means to go the distance, and I can't in good conscience keep taxpayers on the hook for it," U.S. Transportation Secretary Sean Duffy said in an emailed news release.